-DC to DC Buck Converter simulation with MATLAB Simulink Model: Dc to dc buck converter is a converter in which dc voltages are step down to desired level by high frequency switching of semiconductor switches such as MOSFET or IGBTs.
-This type of converter is also called step down converter.
-If we talk about regulated supply then it is not so much difficult in ac side but in dc side it is so much difficult and this is only possible with high frequency switching of semiconductor switches.
-This type of converter is mainly used in switch mode power supplies and dc motor control system.
-The schematic diagram of buck converter is shown in figure 1
+A DC-to-DC buck converter is a converter with which we can step down DC voltages to a desirable level by high-frequency switching of semiconductor switches such as MOSFETs or IGBTs.
+We can call this type of converter a step-down converter.
+If we talk about regulated supply, then it is not so difficult on the AC side, but on the DC side it is so much more difficult, and this is only possible with high-frequency switching of semiconductor switches.
+We can mainly use this type of converter in switch-mode power supplies and DC motor control systems.
+The schematic diagram of the buck converter is shown below.

-This dc to dc buck converter works in two states, one when switch is closed and second one when switch is opened.
-When switch is in close state then diode becomes reverse biased then input source provides the energy to inductor as well as output load.
-Similarly, when switch is in open state then inductor becomes discharged through diode and transfers some of its stored energy to output load.
-Because the switch is open and close at high frequency therefore higher order of harmonic are generate which are filtered through low pass filter.
+This DC-to-DC buck converter works in two states: close switch and open switch.
+When the switch is in a closed state.
+It causes the diode to be in reverse bias mode, and the input source provides energy to the inductor as well as the output load.
+Similarly, when the switch is in an open state, the inductor discharges through the diode and transfers some of its stored energy to the output load.
+Because the switching states of open and close are at such a high frequency.
+It generates higher orders of harmonics, which require filtering through a low-pass filter.

-Every dc to dc converter works in two modes of operation, one is CCM (continuous conduction mode), in this mode inductor current never goes to zero and second one is DCM (discontinuous conduction mode), in this mode inductor current goes to zero at every switching pulse.
-Here we can see that in figure 3 this dc to dc buck converter works in CCM mode because inductor current never goes to zero.
-When switching pulse is positive then inductor is charged at its peak value during this, the output capacitor continuously provides the voltage to output load.
-Similarly, when switch pulse is negative then this inductor is discharged through diode and charge the capacitor.
-This process is continued at every switch pulse of dc to dc buck converter.
+Every dc to dc converter works in two modes of operation: one is CCM (continuous conduction mode), in which the inductor current never goes to zero, and the second is DCM (discontinuous conduction mode), in which the inductor current goes to zero at every switching pulse.
+As we can see in the above figure, this DC-to-DC buck converter works in CCM mode because the inductor current never goes to zero.
+When the switching pulse is positive, the inductor charges at its peak value, and during this time, the output capacitor continuously provides the voltage to the output load.
+Similarly, when the switch pulse is negative, this inductor discharges through the diode and charges the capacitor.
+This process continues at every switch pulse of the DC-to-DC buck converter.